 Patterns are designed based on the desired garment style and size.
 The denim fabric is then cut according to these patterns, and the cut pieces are sewn together to create the final garment, such as jeans, jackets, or skirts.

 Denim is traditionally worn raw, which means it goes almost straight from the loom to the wearer.
 However, nowadays, it is often washed in industrial laundries to achieve different effects, such as distressing, fading, or softening.
 Other treatments, such as laser technology, can be applied to create unique textures and finishes.
-This stage distinguishes denim from most fabrics, making its manufacturing process unique and opening a world of possibilities to enhance its aesthetic and performance.
+This stage distinguishes denim from most other fabrics, making its manufacturing process unique and opening a world of possibilities for enhancing its aesthetic and performance.

 Finally, hardware, such as rivets, buttons, and zippers, is added to complete the garment.
 Other decorative elements, such as embroideries and appliques, can be used for added flair.